4XDigital/four-x-integration-samples/README.md

 ### 4. Create Seller

-To create a seller on the 4X Platform, call the seller creation API from your backend.
-You can determine when to create the seller, for instance when the seller enables the advertising add-on on your platform.
-This registers the seller and links them to your platform
+To create a seller on the 4X Platform, invoke the seller creation endpoint from your backend.
+You can create the seller when they enable the advertising add-on on your platform.
+This registers the seller and associates them with your platform

 - **📘Create Seller**